Customer service analytics is the process of capturing and analysing data that is generated by your customer service teams.

 So long as the customer knows you are attending to their problem, you will at least put them at ease that you are not about to ignore your loyal customers or their concerns.

-Average time to reply is a vital metric that measures how long it takes your teams to reply to all incoming mails, whether they are first-time queries or part of an ongoing conversation.
+Average time to reply is a vital metric that measures how long it takes your teams to reply to all incoming emails, whether they are first-time queries or part of an ongoing conversation.

-This builds on the Average Time to First Reply by ensuring every email that customers send your business is attended to, and that your customer support teams remain responsive.
+This builds on the Average Time to First Reply by ensuring every email that customers send your business is attended to, and that your customer service teams remain responsive.

 If your first time to reply is quick but you take hours – or days – to respond to subsequent queries, you’ll still end up with unhappy, dissatisfied customers.
 And you’ll have to face the likelihood that you’ll lose those customers to more responsive competitors.